-Colbert Compared President Trump to This 'Transformers' Villian
+Colbert Compared President Trump to This 'Transformers' Villain

 During the Late Show on Monday, Colbert likened Trump to theTransformers franchise villain while discussing Trump's ties to Russia.

-Colbert pointed to new reports that Russians hired 1,000 people to produce anti-Hillary Clinton fake news articles in an effort to say the 2016 U.S. presidential election in Trump's favor.
+Colbert pointed to new reports that Russians hired 1,000 people to produce anti-Hillary Clinton fake news articles in an effort to sway the 2016 U.S. presidential election in Trump's favor.

 Colbert cited reports that these Russian internet trolls spread these stories by misleading users through artificially increasing the number of shares and interactions on certain social media posts.